figment-networks/ops-challenge-skeleton/README.md

 Hello there!
 This challenge involves bootstraping and monitoring a new [Cosmos](https://cosmos.network/) node using Docker.
 We've set up this simple skeleton repo to give you a starting point.
 Feel free to modify any of this how you see fit!

+While the use of Docker and Ansible here might look like an odd choice it's only for ease of use during the tech test.
+Docker in this case gives a prebuilt env with all the tools needed for ansible to run as well as handling ambiguities of architecture.
+In our actual systems we are using Ansible with both bare metal servers and VMs.

+**If you have an M1 Mac you will need to make sure you have the latest version of Docker Desktop as x86_64 compatablity is required**

 Download the zip of this repo, carefully read and follow the below outline, then send us a zip of your solution.